kapelajii/coiiot_network_programming/sockets/cognex_vision_example/readme.md

 > The In-Sight Native Mode protocol is an ASCII protocol that allows an In-Sight sensor to be controlled from any of the following:

-> - Custom application programs running on a PC.
+> - Custom application programs running on a PC
-> - Remote hosts that support standard serial communications.
+> - Remote hosts that support standard serial communications
-> - Telnet over an Ethernet network.
+> - **Telnet over an Ethernet network**

 > The Native Mode protocol is divided into two sets of commands: Basic and Extended.
 > - Basic Native Mode commands are two characters long, plus parameters (if any) and a terminator character.